koculu/ZoneTree/src/ZoneTree/docs/ZoneTree/guide/terminology.md

 ### Segment
 The dictionary meaning of segment is to divide something into separate parts or sections.
 In ZoneTree segments are individual groups of key-value pairs.
 Keys can be duplicated across segments.
 Hence the order of segments is important.
 A key lookup query must start from the mutable segment first.
-If the key is not found there, it continues in read-only segments in FIFO order.
+If the key is not found there, it continues in read-only segments in LIFO order.
 The final lookup happens in the disk segment.

 ### Mutable Segment (SegmentZero)